Limiting empirical spectral distribution for the non-backtracking matrix of an Erd\H{o}s-R\'enyi random graph: Introduction

 To prove that the bulk eigenvalue distributions converge in Theorem~\ref{t:bulkESD-intro}, we will use Tao and Vu's replacement principle \cite[Theorem~2.1]{TaoVu2010} (see also Theorem~\ref{t:Repl}), which was a key step in proving the circular law.
 The replacement principle lets one compare eigenvalue distributions of two sequences of random matrices, and it has often been used in cases where one type of random input---for example, standard Gaussian normal entries---is replaced by a different type of random input---for example, arbitrary mean 0, variance 1 entries.
 This is how the replacement principle was used to prove the circular law in \cite{TaoVu2010}, and it was used similarly in, for example, \cite{Wood2012, Wood2016}.
-The application of the replacement principle in the current paper is novel in that it compares the eigenvalue distributions of $H$ and $H_0$, matrices with the same random inputs that are also highly dependent---in fact, $H_0$ is completely determined by $H$.
+The application of the replacement principle in the current paper is distinct in that the entries for one ensemble of random matrices, namely $H$, has some dependencies between the entries, whereas the random entries of $H_0$ are all independent.

 Our third result (Theorem~\ref{thm:main-dense} below) proves that all eigenvalues of $H$ are close to those of $H_0$ with high probability when $p\gg \frac{\log^{2/3} n}{n^{1/6}}$, which implies that there are no outlier eigenvalues of $H$, that is, no eigenvalues of $H$ that are far outside the support of the spectrum of $H_0$ (described in Theorem \ref{t:H0spectrum}).